googleanalytics/php-docs-samples/CONTRIBUTING.md

 ```
 export GOOGLE_PROJECT_ID=YOUR_PROJECT_ID
 export GA_TEST_PROPERTY_ID=YOUR_GA4_PROPERTY_ID
+# This value is only required by Admin API samples tests.
+export GA_TEST_ACCOUNT_ID=
 ```

 ### Run the tests

 Once the dependencies are installed and the environment variables set, you can run the tests in a samples directory.
+For example:

 ```
 cd google-analytics-data
 # Execute the "phpunit" installed for the shared dependencies